maikdevries/Lunar/.github/README.md

 Optional configuration options that can be set:
 - `announcementMessage` [Default is *empty*] - Message that will be attached to the embed.

-In the future, updating of the stream preview thumbnail to the latest snapshot will be added.

 ## YouTube
 Lunar has support for both YouTube video announcements and YouTube livestream announcements.
 The settings for these two independent features can be tinkered with individually, but they do share a number of settings.
 In order to make use of either feature, please set the following configuration settings: